damiant/dust/roadmap.md

 ## RSL
 - Now tab for the next 2ish hours - filter out items
 - Group multiple parties into the one card
-- Show RSL events in favorites page
-- Show RSL events in the camp detail page

 ## Check In
 - Check In Button - For events, add to check in history on the more tab